powerline/powerline/docs/source/develop/segments.rst

     It must return new value of :ref:`contents <dev-segments-seg-contents>` key.

+.. _dev-segments-truncate:

+``truncate``
+    Like :ref:`expand function <dev-segments-expand>`, but for truncating segments.
+Here ``amount`` means the number of display cells which must be freed.

+    This function is called for all segments before powerline starts purging them to free space.

 This callable object should may return either a string (``unicode`` in Python2 or ``str`` in Python3, *not* ``str`` in Python2 or ``bytes`` in Python3) object or a list of dictionaries.
 String object is a short form of the following return